tonywu6/mdbookkit/docs/src/rustdoc-links/writing-links.md

 ## Overview

-Here is a quick look of the most common link formats:
+Here is a quick look of some syntax features and how they look when rendered:

 ```md
 - [`std::path`] is a shortcut link